LukeEmmet/Romulus/README.md

 # Known issues

 * Windows Terminal does not yet support mouse - use standard command shell
-* On Linux you need to move your mouse or touch the keyboard to start the rendering (probable GUI.cs bug)
+* Linux shell - on returning from application control characters may be send to the shell on mouse moving (fix: start a new shell instance)

 # Feedback